This article is directed to icon designers contributing to Iconfinder who are willing to take action to improve their icon sales.

 But once the majority of Pro subscribers and regular customers have purchased your icons, they don't need to buy them again.
 So, naturally, demand will start to decline.
 We are always striving to bring in new customers, but most customers don't buy right away.
 Most purchasing happens from users who have come to rely on Iconfinder as a trusted source.

 Recommendation: In order to keep sales at the level you want, you will need to regularly create new supply and really work hard to stimulate demand by finding your own customers, in addition to relying on the existing customers on Iconfinder.
 It is a never-ending cycle and it's a lot of work.

 Extra recommendation: You can also use our Referral program to earn extra money when you bring in your own customers.
 Your referral code is just your Iconfinder username.
-You earn 25% of prepayments made by customers you refer (first prepayment only) and 50% of the first subscription fee.
-This way, you can earn a bit extra revenue.
+You earn 25% of prepayments made by customers you refer (the first prepayment only) and 50% of the first subscription fee.
+This way, you can earn extra revenue.
 Read more about How the referral program works.